 Messages should be:

-When no further input is required:
+- Apply confirmation button labels when no further input is required:

 - To close a warning or error message that does not require further user interaction, provide a Close button.
 Do not use an OK button.
 Users may get confused if they are asked to confirm an error.

-When further interaction is required:
+- Apply confirmation button labels when further interaction is required:

 - Use buttons which match the type of statement or question made in the warning or error message.
 For example, do no ask a Yes/No question but then provide OK/Cancel buttons.